gwaredd/reflector/README.md

 ## Getting Setup

+NB: There are pre-built versions of reflector in the bin folder for osx and windows.

 ### Reflector (Clang)

 Reflector is a clang based tool, it requires the LLVM and Clang source tree.
 You can get more information on the [official site](http://clang.llvm.org/get_started.html).